Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 Anything else we should know about what's happening out there?

 What I'm most impressed by today are the incredibly low daytime temperatures across the Midwest.
-They're 19-below now at O'Hare.
+They're 19 below now at O'Hare [airport].
 That's incredibly cold for the middle of the day.
 What's really going to be interesting is to see what kind of daytime records we set with this cold air mass.

 Normally you associate really cold temperatures with the early morning, because temperatures drop overnight without the sun.
 Then once the sun comes up, even in the winter you can get some warmth out of that.